eam-00/Linux-Notes/Misc/notes.md

 Test it on an Incognito session.
 Contact Name Cheap Support via chat, they issue the SSL certificate immediately.
 - Send email with the SSL certificate & the key to **domain.something**.
+- After all of this, you need to set up a couple of DNS TXT records.